josephfahimi/help-guide/README.md

   - You must identify skills demanded by the market.
 Use the StackOverflow Survery (https://survey.stackoverflow.co/2023/) to identify what is most popularily demanded by the market.
 Use Udemy to get these skills.
   - If residing in the DMV area, secure a security clearance through internships or job opportunities.
 - **Investments:**
-  - Open a brokerage account with platforms like Fidelity.
+  - Open a brokerage account with a platform like Fidelity.
-  - Allocate the majority of your earnings into the S&P 500 (stock symbol: VOO) and avoid other stocks.
+  - Allocate the majority of your earnings on the S&P 500 (stock symbol = VOO) and do not invest in any other stocks.
-    - Diversifying into other stocks can be problematic due to the difficulty in determining sell points and the transient nature of many companies.
-Short-term investments also incur higher tax rates on gains.
+    - Diversifying with other stocks can be problematic due to the difficulty in determining when to sell and the transient nature of many companies (most companies dont survive).
+Short-term investments also incur higher tax rates on gains (income tax instead of the lower 15% capital gains tax).
-  - Practice disciplined monthly investments regardless of market conditions.
-Avoid withholding money for perceived market lows.
+  - You must be disciplined with monthly investments regardless if market is high or low.
+Do not withholding money trying to antipate market lows.

 ## Fitness Regimen
 - **Routine:** Adopt a Push, Pull, Legs routine.